If you’re reading this, you're probably thinking about becoming a teacher.

 2. Enter an alternative certification program.

 As the name implies, alternative certification programs are an alternative to traditional, degree-based teacher certification programs.
-They’re specially designed for people who decide to become a teacher in a K-12 public school settng after completing their bachelor’s degree in an unrelated field.
+They’re specially designed for people who decide to teach in a K-12 public school settng after completing their bachelor’s degree in an unrelated field.

 Those who earn an alternative teaching certification usually teach in the subject area in which they majored in.
 Once you’ve completed your alternative teacher certification program, you can then apply with the department of education in the state you want to teach in for a teaching role.